Skip to main content Accessible Version

 Myofunctional Therapy

 Myofunctional therapy is like physical therapy for the muscles of the mouth, tongue, lips, and face.
-When these muscles don’t work properly, it can affect breathing, swallowing, speech, and even the way the teeth and jaws develop.
+When these muscles don’t work properly, it can affect breathing, swallowing, speech, and even the development of the teeth and jaws.

-The goal of myofunctional therapy is to gently retrain those muscles to help with habits like mouth breathing or tongue thrusting.
-This is a noninvasive approach, and typically involves simple exercises done consistently over time.
+The goal of myofunctional therapy is to gently retrain those muscles to address habits such as mouth breathing or tongue thrusting.
+This is a noninvasive approach that typically involves simple exercises performed consistently over time.

 Schedule a Developmental Dentistry Consultation